igorfratel/genome_groups/README.md

 Output format: "accession1    cds_begin1    cds_end1    accession2    cds_begin2    cds_end2    score"
 Pairings format: ">accession1    cds_begin1    cds_end1    accession2    cds_begin2    cds_end2
                   prot1 prot2 sim"

+NOTE: the number of unique proteins in the prot_sim_filename or in the formatted_prot_filename can't be bigger than the number of unique proteins in the neighborhoods_filename.

 To add a new neighborhood scoring method: include the file containing the scoring function in genome_grouping.h, add a new "if else" clause at the genome_clustering function in the genome_grouping.cpp file comparing the genomic neighborhoods using the new scoring function.
 Add new files to Makefile.